parshap/devbox/README.md

 ## Usage

 1. **Install [Berkshelf][] first** and then just clone this repository.
-On Ubuntu you can use `install_berkshelf.sh` to install Berkshelf.
+On Ubuntu you can use `./install_berkshelf` to install Berkshelf.

 1. Run `make` to build artifacts required for provisioning.